-Summer Λ D10.
-Does an open admission policy, if reported, apply to transfer students? ☐ Yes ☒ No D11.
-Describe addinone litional requirements f or transfer admission , if applicable: Transfer Credi t Policies D12.
-Report the lo owest grade earned for any course that may be transferred for cre edit: D D13.
-Maximum no Number All umber of credits or cou Unit type Se - nsferred from a two-y ear institution: Number All Unit type Semester hour Number All Unit type Semester hour D15.
-Minimum number of credits that transfers must complete at your institution to earn an associate degree: At least 30 of division credits and 50% of credit hours D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: At least 30 of upper division credits and 50% of major credit hours D17.
-Describe oth D17.
-Describe other transfer credit policies:
+2 61.
+D10.
+Does an open admi nission policy, if reported, apply to transfer students?
+Yes No D11.
+Descr None ibe additiona al requirements for transfer admission, if applicable: Transfer Credit Poli cies D12.
+Repor t the lowest g grade earned for any course that may be transferred for credit:D num number oer All of credits or courses that may be transferred from a two-year institution: Unit type Semester hour num number oer All of credits or courses that may be transferred from a four-year institution: Unit type Semester hour of credits that transfers must complete at your institution to earn an associate of 50% of credit hours egree: At least 30 of of credits that transfers must complete at your institution to earn a bachelor's odits and 50% of credit hours legree: At least 30 of D17.
+Descr ibe other tran nsfer credit policies: